Autumn in Greenville, SC

 Back to Top10.
 Hang out with Stomper for Ear-resistible Hockey Fun!

-Watch the Greenville Swamp Rabbits thump some pucks and kick some tails (on the ice) this fall!
-This professional ice hockey team (ECHL affiliate of the LA Kings and AHL affiliate of the Ontario Reign) opens its season against the Orlando Solar Bears on October 18, 2024, at the Bon Secours Wellness Arena.
-What better way to enjoy the crisp, cool fall weather than cheering with the Rabbettes rink-side at a fast-and-furious paced hockey match?!
-The Swamp Rabbits' season goes through mid-April 2025 and includes 36 home games.
+Catch the Greenville Swamp Rabbits kick some tails (on the ice) this fall!
+This professional ice hockey team (ECHL affiliate of the LA Kings and AHL affiliate of the Ontario Reign) will face the Utah Grizzlies during their season opener on October 17, 2025, at the Bon Secours Wellness Arena.
+What better way to enjoy the crisp, cool fall weather than cheering with the Rabbettes rink-side at a fast-and-furious-paced hockey match?!
+The Swamp Rabbits' season goes through mid-April 2026 and includes 36 home games.
 Get your tickets today and gear up at the Hop Shop!